ImaCor’s Hemodynamic Ultrasound Method uses many of the same gold-standard TEE practices performed in surgery.

-Both produce high-quality images of a patient’s heart, but hTEE (hemodynamic transesophageal echo) is far less complicated, the equipment far less expensive, and requires only six hours of training to use.
+Both produce high-quality images of a patient’s heart, but Hemodynamic Ultrasound is far less complicated, the equipment far less expensive, and requires limited training.
 And it’s never been more important to use post-operatively for your most critically ill patients.

 Today’s ICU population is increasingly comprised of complex patients with multiple co-morbidities.
 They require advanced hemodynamic management because even a brief period of hemodynamic instability can lead to life-threatening complications, lengthy stays, negative outcomes, and high costs (Zenati MS, et al. J Trauma, 2002).
 Older, sicker patients with multiple co-morbidities: